A domestic violence lawyer defends you against charges made by your romantic partner or family member.

 Charges often include assault, aggravated harassment, menacing, and criminal contempt.

-As a domestic violence attorney, I've successfully defended clients accused of domestic violence for 26 years.
+I've successfully defended clients accused of domestic violence for 26 years.

 Being accused doesn't make you guilty.
 While it's fashionable to believe otherwise, many domestic violence complaints are false.